 3. Conform and Finish (10 credits)

 This module will introduce you to online editing and picture finishing, exploring the similarities and differences between finishing for film and for television.
 You'll develop a range of creative and technical skills and gain a working knowledge of the stages and process of film and television picture finishing.
-You'll get hands-on experience with the industry-standard Flame Premium picture finishing system.
+You'll get hands-on experience with industry-standard picture finishing systems.

 4. The Business of Production and Postproduction (10 credits)